Request sandbox database refreshes

 Follow these steps to run the Environment reprovisioning tool.

-- In LCS, in the Shared asset library, select Software deployable package.
+- In the Shared asset library, select Software deployable package.

 - Download the Environment reprovisioning tool.